MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Methods for interpolation and smoothing on the sphere are added.
-Interpolation is by means of splines or by ordinary kriging.
+* Meta data for weather stations in the Netherlands is added.

 ## Test environments
 * local OS X install, R 3.6.1